Balsamic Vinegar in a dish

 What is the difference between White Balsamic Vinegar and Dark Balsamic Vinegar?

-Does White Balsamic Vinegar have sugar?
+Does White Balsamic Vinegar have Sugar?

-Our white balsamic vinegars have no added sugars, only those naturally occurring in the flavorings.
+Our flavored white balsamic vinegars have no added sugars, only those naturally occurring in the flavorings.
 We also do not use any artificial colors, flavors, ingredients, or preservatives.